apigee/ansible-apigee-hybrid-accelerator/README.md

-prepare-helm | Download Apigee Hybrid Helm charts prepare-service-accounts | Create Service Keys & K8s Secrets validate-input | Validates the inputs given to the playbook validate | Validate Apigee Hybrid By deploying & invoking mock API wait_ao | Wait for apigee-operator to be up wait_apigeeenv | Wait for apigee enviornment custom resource to be running
+prepare-helm | Download Apigee Hybrid Helm charts prepare-service-accounts | Create Service Keys & K8s Secrets validate-input | Validates the inputs given to the playbook validate-input-apigee | Validates the existence of apigee objects using the apigee.googleapis.com API validate-input-k8s | Validates the existence of kubernetes objects using given kubeconfig validate | Validate Apigee Hybrid By deploying & invoking mock API wait_ao | Wait for apigee-operator to be up wait_apigeeenv | Wait for apigee enviornment custom resource to be running